matthewdrees/matthewdrees.github.io/_posts/2022-03-14-machine-learning-design-patterns.md

 Note on hashed_feature.ipynb...
 It doesn't run out of the box.
 I had to add lines to authenticate_user, create a BigQuery project in google console, and add that project name to the bigquery call with --project.

 ### 2: Embeddings
 Map high-cardinality input data into a lower-dimensional representation.
 Good rules of thumb for reduction are the 4th root(N) through 1.6 * sqrt(N).
 Example uses TensorFlow.keras.layers.Embedding(output_dim = 2) to reduce 6x6 natality dataset to 6x2 dense vector.
 The secret is that the 6x6 matrix variables aren't fully independent.
+The lower-dimensional representation is interesting because it shows relationships.

-A text embedding example using nytimes headlines reduced a 96k x 27 input matrix to 96k x 10.
-Also interesting is it used a reduce_mean lambda layer as well as a
+A text embedding example using nytimes, github, and techcrunch headlines reduced a 47k x 27 input matrix (number of unique words x max headline word length) to 47k x 10 dense(r) matrix.
+Interestingly, it did some further processing with a reduce_mean lambda layer and represented in a dense softmax layer.

 Note on embeddings.ipynb... had to put the "data" folder on my google drive, then mount it, and update paths to "./drive/MyDrive/data/..".